-This baked spinach balls recipe is super simple to make and full of great flavor.
-Unlike other spinach ball recipes, these bites of spinach are not made with bread crumbs or stuffing mix.
-Instead, they are packed with spinach and chopped almonds and they are gluten-free.
+This recipe for baked gluten-free spinach balls is both easy to make and packed with flavor.
+Unlike other spinach ball recipes, these bites are gluten-free and don’t contain bread crumbs or stuffing mix.
+Instead, they’re loaded with spinach and chopped almonds, making them a healthy and delicious appetizer or snack that will be a huge hit.

 Prepare the ingredients.
 Mince the onions, garlic and herbs with a knife or a food processor.
 Thaw and drain the spinach, shred the cheese, whisk the eggs and make the almond crumbles in a food processor or blender.

-Heat the olive oil in a skillet.
+STEP 1: Heat the olive oil in a skillet over medium heat.
 Once the oil is hot, add the onions and garlic.
 Cook them for a few minutes until they begin to soften.

-Stir the nuts and spices into the skillet and cook for about five minutes; then stir in the parmesan cheese.
-Turn the heat off and place the mixture into a large mixing bowl and let it cool off for 5 to 10 minutes.
+STEP 3: Stir the nuts and spices into the skillet and cook for about five minutes; then stir in the parmesan cheese.
+Turn the heat off place the mixture into a large bowl and let it cool off for 5 to 10 minutes.

 Step 5.